carrotshniper21/pip-cli/readme.md

 # PRODUCT ROADMAP
-- Make it to where the user can choose to watch the video or get the subtitles
+- Make it to where the user can get the subtitles

 - Implemenet terminal UI